mridulraturi7/30DaysOfCode_HackerRank/README.md

 # 30DaysOfCode_HackerRank

-The repository contains my progress for the #30DaysOfCode challenge on HackerRank.
+The repository contains my progress for the #30DaysOfCode challenge availbale on HackerRank.

 Programming Language - Java